CatboiOwO/BMP-for-Dell-force10/README.md

 If you download jump to 5

-File Name: bmp-config.txt
+⋆File Name: bmp-config.txt

-Copy this text and save
+⋆Copy this text and save

 ────────────────────────────────────────────────────────────────
 ```